Karguo/todotask/README.md

 # TODOTask

-Another Ruby on Rails app playaround.
-Played around with Bootstrap gem this time.
+Another CRUD app using Ruby on Rails.
+Used the Bootstrap gem this time.